SimVascular/simvascular.github.io/documentation/multi_physics/user-guide/material_models/introduction/readme.md

 $$\boldsymbol{\epsilon} = \frac{1}{2} [\nabla \mathbf{u} + (\nabla \mathbf{u})^T]$$

 This relationship holds well for metals which experience small deformations.
 Soft biological tissues on the other hand undergo large nonlinear deformations and are better represented by a class of material models called hyperelastic models.
-The passive material behavior for hyperelastic materials can be described through the strain energy function $$\Psi$$.
-Various stress measures can be obtained from the strain energy function by taking a tensor derivative <a href="#ref-2_derive_stress_elasticity">[2]</a>. svMultiPhysics uses the 2nd Piola Kirchhoff Stress $$\mathbf{S}$$.
+The passive material behavior for hyperelastic materials can be described through the strain energy function $\Psi$.
+Various stress measures can be obtained from the strain energy function by taking a tensor derivative <a href="#ref-2_derive_stress_elasticity">[2]</a>. svMultiPhysics uses the 2nd Piola Kirchhoff Stress $\mathbf{S}$.

 $$ \mathbf{S} = 2\frac{\partial \Psi}{\partial \mathbf{C}} $$

-where $$\mathbf{C}$$ is the right Cauchy-green tensor.
+where $\mathbf{C}$ is the right Cauchy-green tensor.
 The general constitutive relation for these materials can be written as

 $$ \mathbf{S} = \mathbb{C}:\mathbf{E}$$

-where $$\mathbf{E}$$ is the Green-Lagrange strain tensor.
+where $\mathbf{E}$ is the Green-Lagrange strain tensor.
 The small strain tensor used for linear elasticity is a linearized form of this strain tensor.

 The strain energy function consists of two parts - the isochoric (volume preserving) and the volumetric parts.